mitnk/cicada/README.md

 # Cicada

 A simple, semi-toy Unix shell written in Rust.
+(Currently only tested on Mac)

 ## Install Cicada Shell